Startup readiness before startup risk becomes visible

 Most startup risk is created upstream

 Projects often wait too long to treat readiness as a control discipline.
-By the time startup risk is visible in reporting, the real causes are usually embedded in fragmented systems completion, weak handover ownership, and sequencing drift between construction and operations.
+By the time startup risk is visible in reporting, the causes are usually embedded in fragmented systems completion, weak handover ownership, incomplete punch prioritization, and sequencing drift between construction, commissioning, and operations.
+A readiness review that starts only at the final startup gate is already late.

 Readiness control is an operating interface problem

 Commissioning readiness is not only a technical checklist.
-It is the point where engineering, construction, commissioning, and operations either align around a controlled path to startup or push exposure downstream into late decisions and reactive workarounds.
+It is the point where engineering, construction, commissioning, operations, vendors, and owner representatives either align around a controlled path to startup or transfer exposure downstream.
+The quality of that interface decides whether leaders see real progress or only completion activity that still hides operational risk.

 The mandate should restore sequence and ownership

-The most useful intervention is not additional noise.
-It is a practical reset of turnover logic, system priorities, decision cadence, and escalation paths so leaders can see what is actually ready, what is not, and what must move next.
+The most useful intervention is a practical reset of turnover logic, system priorities, decision cadence, and escalation paths.
+Leaders need a view of what is actually ready, what is not ready, what is blocking the route, and what must move next.
+That is where commissioning readiness becomes a control system rather than another meeting cycle.

 What matters operationally